 What do Therapists do?

+You may ask the question, “What does a therapist do?”
 Therapists focus primarily on long term treatment.
-The function of a therapist is to help patients highlight and address feelings and issues.
+The role of a therapist is to help patients highlight and address feelings and issues.
 These issues vary greatly.
 Your therapist might discuss dissonance, which is the uneasiness one might feel when actions, feelings and thoughts do not resonate.
 They might discuss projecting, which is manifesting your concerns and feelings onto another as a defense mechanism.
-Both of these therapy terms are probably familiar to you and there are a lot more.
+Both of these therapy terms are probably familiar to you and there are many others that your therapist may discuss with you.

 What is the Role of Counselors?

 Counselors tend to be the front lines of dealing with trauma and suffering.
 They focus more on advising and encouraging patients and clients.
-A good metaphor to use is that counselors are the first level of engagement like paramedics.
-They deal with “patching up” the wounded.
+The role of a counselor is to be the first level of engagement, similar to paramedics who are responsible for “patching up” the wounded before they receive more thorough level of care at a hospital.
 In contrast, a psychotherapist is like a doctor at the hospital.
 They have more refined skills to treat deeper damage.
 Unlike counselors, therapists often take on the responsibility of a patient’s long-term care.

-In the context of mental health, counseling means a relatively brief treatment period focusing primarily on behavioral modifications.
+In the context of mental health, counseling refers to a a relatively brief treatment period focusing primarily on behavioral modifications.
 For example, drug & alcohol counselors often work in rehab settings, trying to help clients stay sober.
 Unlike therapists, they tend to work in group settings with multiple clients.

-Here is a list of some of the differences between a counselor and a therapist:
+Here is a list of some of the differences between a counselor vs therapist:

-- Counselors mainly work in the context of institutions like rehabs and clinics
+- Counselors mainly work in the context of institutions like rehabs, clinics, and schools.

 While counselors provide relief and support in a crisis like drug interventions and grief management, therapists handle long-term mental health challenges.
 For example, a counselor is not qualified to singlehandedly treat bipolar disorder or clinical depression.
 Such chronic mental health issues require the advanced expertise of a therapist.
 Often, a therapist works in conjunction with a psychiatrist or doctor, who can help with medication management, thus prescribing drug regimens when needed.